Distributionally Robust Self Paced Curriculum Reinforcement Learning: Method

-In our work, we approximate this optimal dual variable, \(\beta^*(s, a)\), using a neural network \(\beta_\phi(s, a)\).
-The agent's policy is then trained using any RL algorithm to estimate the value function, but with policy updates using the robust value function.
+where \(\beta > 0\) is the dual variable.
+In practice, we approximate the optimal dual variable \(\beta^*(s, a)\) using a neural network \(\beta_\phi(s, a)\) with parameters \(\phi\).
+The agent's policy \(\pi_\theta\) is then trained using any RL algorithm, with policy updates computed using the robust value function \(V^{\pi}_{\text{robust}}\) evaluated via the dual formulation in Eq.~\eqref{eq:robust_q_dual}.